imprakarsh/Ask-vivekanand/README.md

 # Ask-Vivekanand
-Immitation of works of Swami Vivekanand, thorugh questions of today's world.
+Immitation of works of Swami Vivekanand, through questions of today's world.